hbc/NGS_Data_Analysis_Course/sessionVI/lessons/01_alignment.md

 The source DNA, known as NA12878, was taken from a single person: the daughter in a father-mother-child 'trio' (~8300 vials of DNA from a homogenized large batch of NA12878 cells for distribution to other labs).
 Father-mother-child 'trios' are often sequenced to utilize genetic links between family members [[2](https://sites.stanford.edu/abms/content/how-well-did-you-sequence-genome-nist-consortium-partners-have-answer)].

-"The Genome in a Bottle consortium also plans to develop well-characterized whole genome reference materials from two genetically diverse groups: Asians and Ashkenazi Jews.
-Both reference sets will include sequenced genes from father-mother-child 'trios'" and are expected to be released in 2016 [[2](https://sites.stanford.edu/abms/content/how-well-did-you-sequence-genome-nist-consortium-partners-have-answer)].
+"The Genome in a Bottle consortium has recently released well-characterized whole genome reference materials from two genetically diverse groups: Asians and Ashkenazi Jews.
+Both reference sets will include sequenced genes from father-mother-child 'trios'" [[2](https://sites.stanford.edu/abms/content/how-well-did-you-sequence-genome-nist-consortium-partners-have-answer)].

 While the sample NA12878 was sequenced at a depth of 300x, we will only be using a subset of the dataset aligning to chromosome 20.
 The sequencing files we will be using for NA12878 sample will have a total of ~ 4 million paired-end reads.